- What Is Premature Birth?

 - If multiple blood tests are being conducted or your baby has circulation issues, blood transfusions might be undertaken.

-- Surfactant might be administered to allow the lungs to function normally.
+- Surfactants might be administered to allow the lungs to function normally.

 - Aerosolized mist and IV medications would be used to strengthen the baby’s heart rate.